 - Data were collected retrospectively from patient medical records.

-Unlike data, research should always be used as a mass noun.
+Unlike data, research should always be used as a mass noun, and its verb must be singular.
 Some writers attempt to force research to take a plural form (researches); however, this usage is incredibly rare, and it will almost certainly trouble a reviewer.
 Because research is a mass noun, it can refer to a wide body of literature (e.g., “current research in the field”) or the work involved in a specific project (e.g., “our research focused on the following objectives”).
 If you need to quantify the research in question, try using study/studies (e.g., “In total, 28 studies were included in this review”).
 Consider the following examples, also from PLOS ONE:

 - A Comparison of rpoB and 16S rRNA as Markers in Pyrosequencing Studies of Bacterial Diversity